Science and Pharmaceuticals Jobs

 Science & Pharmaceutical Jobs by Contract Type

 Blue Arrow offers science and pharmaceutical roles to suit a variety of career paths, whether you’re looking for permanent roles in research or temporary contracts on clinical trials.
 With flexible options across sectors and locations, we help match professionals with opportunities that reflect their goals and availability.
+Employers across the sector increasingly recognise the value of adaptable staffing models, creating a wide range of contract types to meet project and organisational needs.

-Full-Time Positions
+Full-Time Science & Pharmaceutical Positions

 Full-time roles provide structure, long-term development and the chance to contribute to important, ongoing work.
 These roles include permanent Research Scientists, QA Specialists and Clinical Project Managers.
 They are often based within established pharmaceutical firms, academic institutions or NHS services, offering competitive salaries, pension contributions and support for professional development.

-Contract and Temporary Roles
+Contract and Temporary Science Roles

 Contract work is particularly common in clinical research and regulatory affairs, where projects have defined timeframes.
 Examples include Clinical Trial Monitors, Validation Engineers and freelance Medical Writers.
 Contract roles offer flexibility, project variety and competitive rates, and are a good way to build specialist experience across multiple organisations.

-Part-Time Roles
+Part-Time Pharmaceutical & Science Roles

 Part-time roles are available in research, education, regulatory consultancy and lab support.
 These suit individuals balancing work with family, study or portfolio careers.
 Common roles include Part-Time Science Tutors, Compliance Officers or Lab Technicians.
 These positions allow professionals to remain active in their field while enjoying greater flexibility.

-Remote and Hybrid Opportunities
+Remote and Hybrid Science Opportunities

 Remote working is increasingly common in scientific communications, regulatory affairs, data analysis and consultancy.
 Hybrid roles are also available in companies balancing office-based lab work with remote project planning or documentation.
 These arrangements offer greater work-life balance and are particularly well suited to roles not requiring direct laboratory access.